 - Place a level on the side of the water heater and plumb it with plastic shims.

-- Use Teflon tape on the pipe threads.
+- Use thread seal tape on the pipe threads.
 These fitting are directional and must be installed properly.
 Both have arrows showing the correct direction for installation.

 - Attach the blue-coded fitting to the cold water inlet with the arrow facing into the water heater.